 - Introduction

 - Making changes to VIVO

-- What is included here?

-- What is not included here?

 - VIVO is already customized

-- VIVO and Vitro

-- How VIVO is merged into Vitro

-- Adding your own customizations

-- Working in the GUI
+- Adding your own customizationsWorking in the GUI

 - RDF files

 - Changes to the source files

-- A third tier?

 - Tool summary

 - Required skills

 - The tools

 Introduction

 Making changes to VIVO

 The VIVO application is a popular tool for research networking.
 Most VIVO sites put their own changes into VIVO, in order to create a distinctive appearance, or to satisfy their particular needs.